dzhang32/autogroceries/README.md

 n_ingreds = [1, 2]
 sb = SainsburysShopper(ingreds, n_ingreds)

-# SainsburysShopper requires the input of a Sainsbury's grocery account
-# username/email and password
+# SainsburysShopper needs Sainsbury's grocery account username/email and password
-# it's recommended to load these from a separate file
+# for security, it's recommended to load these from a file
 # rather than inputting your credentials directly
 shopping_list = sb.shop("UN", "PW")
 ```